How to Reduce Android App Size During Development In Best Way?

-Is there any way to serve as it is with reduced size?
+Is there any way to serve it as it is with a reduced size?

-An Android App Bundle is relatively new format of uploading which includes compiled codes and resources but at the same time differing in Signing to Google Play and APK Generation.
+An Android App Bundle is a relatively new format of uploading which includes compiled codes and resources but at the same time differs in Signing to Google Play and APK Generation.
 App Bundles are basically signed binaries organizing the code and other resources into modules.
-Each module can be generated as separate APK.
-Google Play uses the app bundle to generate different APKs that are served to users, such as the base APK, dynamic feature APKs, configuration APKs and multi-APKs.
+Each module can be generated as a separate APK.
+Google Play uses the app bundle to generate different APKs that are served to users, such as the base APK, dynamic feature APKs, configuration APKs, and multi-APKs.

 Apart from this, you can ask your designers to implement vector graphics for the development of simple resolution-independent images.
 You can also use Vector Drawable objects which are capable of drawing required images dynamically at runtime.
 Draw 9 patch tool is another editor which lets you create bitmap images fitting various screen sizes and devices.
 It currently serves as one of the cool ways to edit images without hurting quality.

-3. Elimination of redundant code: Redundant code is an unnecessary code which is written to recompute a value that has already been calculated or may be a code which has been executed but leaves no impact on the functionality of an application.
-The definition itself indicates that it is something useless which needs to be eliminated from the system so to make it load-free.
-Such methods or classes cannot do anything to the app, instead, they are just in place to increase the size of the app.
+A redundant code is an unnecessary code that is written to recompute a value that has already been calculated.
+It is also possible that a code has been executed but leaves no impact on the functionality of an application.
+The definition itself indicates that it is something useless that needs to be eliminated from the system to make it load-free.
+Such methods or classes cannot do anything to the app.
+Instead, they are just in place to increase the size of the app.
 Elimination of such code would help you a lot.

 res/layout/preferences.xml: Warning: The resource R.layout.preferences appears to be unused [UnusedResources]

-Unused resource fall in place while doing a lot of things like adding a library to the code.
+Unused resources fall in place while doing a lot of things like adding a library to the code.
 Gradle is another tool for the automatic removal of resources or classes.
-It comes to action when you enable code shrinking and allow it in the file called build.gradle within the app.
+It comes to action when you enable code shrinking and allow it in the file called build.
+Gradle within the app.
 Followed by Gradle, ProGuard would be the tool to remove unused code.

-9. Downloadable fonts: Most of the applications over Play Store use same fonts so a lot of them are already contained by the App bundle.
-When a user runs multiple apps containing same fonts on one device, duplicacy is created.
+Most of the applications over the Play Store use the same fonts so a lot of them are already contained by the App bundle.
+When a user runs multiple apps containing the same fonts on one device, duplicity is created.
 Google recognized the situation and introduced Downloadable fonts present in its Support library.
-Now, APIs do not have to bundle files, it can just request fonts.
+Now, APIs do not have to bundle files, they can just request fonts.

-10. Offer multiple APKs: Sometimes users wonder if there was any way to download only the parts of an app which are useful for them but it is not possible to download half of an APK unfortunately.
-As a solution, you can upload your app over Google Play via Android App Bundles so that Google can enable optimized APKs as per the device configuration.
-You can also divide one onto multiple APKs, as a result, users would only receive APKs that are useful for them as per their device configuration.
+Sometimes users wonder if there was any way to download only the parts of an app that are useful for them.
+But it is not possible to download half of an APK unfortunately.
+As a solution, you can upload your app over Google Play via Android App Bundles.
+So, Google can enable optimized APKs as per the device configuration.
+You can also divide one into multiple APKs, as a result, users would only receive APKs that are useful for them as per their device configuration.

 Why is it required to reduce the App size?

 For all the obvious reasons, you need to come up with an app acquiring low disk space.
-It increases the user friendliness of an application to a great extent.
-Apps with huge sizes fail to perform in the market until they offer the unique most platform.
-We agree on the maturity of disk space, but we cannot deny over maturity of mobile app spaces.
+It increases the user-friendliness of an application to a great extent.
+Apps with huge sizes fail to perform in the market until they offer a unique platform.
+We agree on the maturity of disk space, but we cannot deny the maturity of mobile app spaces.
 With new innovations coming on board, developers keep on adding new features to serve and attract users.
-However, as an increasing number of features also lead to more SDKs, higher resolution images, better graphics and hence the larger APK sizes.
+However, an increasing number of features also lead to more SDKs, higher resolution images, better graphics, and hence larger APK sizes.